 Pastors, writes Peterson, are "unnecessary," in three ways.

 1. "We are unnecessary to what the culture presumes is important: as paragons of goodness and niceness."
 (Ib.)

 There's a man in my community who is a leader.
 He's not a follower of Jesus.
 Whenever he sees me he calls me "Reverend."
 I have asked him not to do this.
 "Just call me John," I say.
 He has a hard time complying with my request.

 As a pastor my world is about the realities of life and death, freedom and bondage, meaningfulness and meaninglessness, love and hate, hope and despair.
-My calling is to reality, not some role culture assigns to me.
+My calling is address and clarify these existential realities, not to fit some role culture assigns to me.

 2. "We are... unnecessary to what we ourselves feel is essential: as the linchpin holding a congregation together."
 (Ib.)

 When I assign pastors to pray I request they leave their cell phones behind, because God wants to break them of the illusion of their indispensability.
 It is important for them to grasp the fact that none of us are indispensable.
 God doesn't need us.
 God loves us, and wants to use us for his kingdom's sake.
 But his redemptive activity does not rise or fall with us.